uisautomation/django-boilerplate/README.md

     string made unique by prepending the **project_slug** value.
 * **postgresql_version**: Version of PostgreSQL which should be used for running tests.
+* **use_ucamlookup**: Whether the django-ucamlookup module should be used to auto-populate user's display names.
+(This requires extra configuration if the application is to be used outside of the CUDN.)

 ### "Slug" versus "module"